Unpredictable Changes: Navigating Symptoms With Uncertainty In Mind Health

 It’s about reclaiming control over your life in small yet significant ways.

 1. Dietary Impact: The food you consume plays a critical role in impacting your mood and overall mind health.
-A well-balanced diet rich in fatty acids, complex carbohydrates, lean proteins, and fresh fruits & vegetables offers vital nutrients for brain function.
+A well-balanced diet rich in omega-3 fatty acids, complex carbohydrates, lean proteins, and fresh fruits & vegetables offers vital nutrients for brain function.

 2. Exercise Influence: Regular physical activity is proven to reduce symptoms of anxiety and depression by boosting endorphin levels – known as ‘feel good’ hormones.